ocf/ocfweb/ocfweb/docs/docs/services/webapps/python.md

 ## Preparing your app to be supervised

-Create a file at `~/apps/myapp/run` with content like:
+Create a file at `~/myapp/run` with content like:

     #!/bin/bash -e
-    . ~/apps/myapp/venv/bin/activate
+    . ~/myapp/venv/bin/activate
-    PYTHONPATH=~/apps/myapp/src:$PYTHONPATH \
+    PYTHONPATH=~/myapp/src:$PYTHONPATH \
         exec gunicorn -w 2 -b unix:/srv/apps/$(whoami)/$(whoami).sock \
         --log-file - main:app

 Replace `main:app` with the module containing the app, and name of your app, then make `run` executable:

-    chmod +x ~/apps/myapp/run
+    chmod +x ~/myapp/run

 Test executing the run script.
 You should be able to access your website while running it (or see any errors in your terminal).

-## Supervise your app with daemontools
+## Supervise your app with systemd

-Cool, your app works. [[Set up daemontools|doc services/webapps#supervise]] to supervise your app (so that it starts and restarts automatically).
+Cool, your app works. [[Set up systemd|doc services/webapps#supervise]] to supervise your app (so that it starts and restarts automatically).

 ### Bonus Gunicorn tip: reloading your app

 Gunicorn will reload your app if you send it SIGHUP.
-You can do that using
-daemontools:

-    svc -h ~/apps/myapp
+You can teach systemd that fact by adding the following line under `[Service]` in your systemd unit file:

+    ExecReload=/bin/kill -HUP $MAINPID

+and then running `systemctl --user daemon-reload`.
+After that, you can use `systemctl` to reload your app:

+    systemctl --user reload myapp

 ## Suggestions/improvements?